HISTORY OF THE RANCHO SUPER CAR WASH PINK ELEPHANT NEON SIGN

 “…the monumental roadside neon signs of the mid-century were a site-specific art form virtually lost to the twenty-first century.”

-In 2020, the remaining Washington car washes closed and only of the original neon signs remained, the two in Washington were unanimously voted to become Seattle city landmarks in August 2022.
+In 2020, the remaining Washington car washes closed and only three of the original neon signs remained, the two in Washington were unanimously voted to become Seattle city landmarks in August 2022.
 The large sign was donated to the Seattle Museum of History and Industry (MOHAI), it joins their neon collection which includes the Rainier Brewery letter "R" and the Washington Natural Gas blue flame sign.
 Amazon stepped in to restore the smaller neon sign which once stood on Denny Way and has now been moved to 7th Avenue and Blanchard Street, near Amazon's headquarters.

 The Restored Small Pink Elephant Neon Sign Photo Courtesy of Kylie Cooper – The Seattle Times